skypjack/entt/docs/md/entity.md

 registry.ctx().erase<my_type>("my_variable"_hs);
 ```

-Context variable must be both default constructible and movable.
+A context variable must be both default constructible and movable.
 If the supplied
 type doesn't match that of the variable when using a _name_, the operation
 fails.<br/>
 For all users who want to use the context but don't want to create elements, the